worldofchris/model-arpanet/README.md

 ## Deploying to a nodemcu

+Put the `SSID` and `password` for the WIFI you are using in a file called `wifi.txt` in the format:

+	ssid,password

 	make deploy [NODENAME=name]

 Where `name` is the unique name for the IMP which it uses to identify messages broadcast from the host.

+To get to the REPL on the device:

+	picocom -b 115200 /dev/tty.SLAB_USBtoUART